d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 (and within it any given sample) can exert on the parameter vector.
 This bestows a certain degree of robustness to the model.
-To be clear, it's a hack.
+To be clear, it is a hack.
-Gradient clipping means that we are not always following the true gradient and it's hard to reason analytically about the possible side effects.
+Gradient clipping means that we are not always following the true gradient and it is hard to reason analytically about the possible side effects.
-However, it's a very useful hack, and is widely adopted in RNN implementations in most deep learning frameworks.
+However, it is a very useful hack, and is widely adopted in RNN implementations in most deep learning frameworks.